peven/reveal.js/slides/swc_training_1_Tests.md

 ### Organiser ses tests

 1. Arrange
 2. Act
 3. Assert

+ou

+1. Given
+2. When
+3. Then

 ### What's in a name?